Skip to main content

 Clutch Pedal Assembly, Clutch Master Cylinder, Clutch Slave Cylinder, Clutch Fork, Release Bearing (Throwout Bearing), Clutch Pressure Plate, Clutch Disc, Flywheel, Pilot Bearing, Transmission Shifter, Transmission Syncros

-Freinage (Bringing the Car to a Stop)
+Bringing the Car to a Stop (Bringing the Car to a Stop)

 Brake Pedal Assembly, Brake Master Cylinder, Brake Power Booster, ABS Junction Block, Brake Lines, Brake Fluid, Brake Calipers, Brake Pads, Brake Rotors

-Alimentation électrique (Providing Electrical Power)
+Providing Electrical Power (Providing Electrical Power)

 Battery, Alternator, Grounding Cables

-Batterie (Battery)
+Battery (Battery)

 The battery stores the electrical charge needed to power the starter.
 If a battery's charge is low, or the connections are corroded/dirty, it will not be able to deliver much power to the starter, reducing the speed of the starter or preventing it from spinning at all.
 Batteries need to be replaced every 3-7 years, depending on what type/quality of battery you last bought.
 The battery is easily reached, and replacement is very simple.
 Do not connect a battery backwards!
 You will blow fuses and possibly damage very expensive electronics.

-Compression moteur (Engine Compression)
+Engine Compression (Engine Compression)

 The engine's compression of the air/fuel mixture is directly related to how effective the combustion is at pushing the rotor.
 Worn seals will reduce engine compression.
 Lower RPM will reduce engine compression.
 Low cranking speeds from either a dying starter or weak battery will reduce compression at starting.

-Démarreur (Starter)
+Starter (Starter)

 The starter is an electric motor that accepts 12v power from the battery to power it, and a gear that engages the flywheel to spin the engine when the engine isn't running under it's own power.
 If the starter can't spin the engine fast enough, there will be starting problems.
 The faster a starter can spin the engine, the more immediate the engine fire-up will be.
 Starters, like any other electric motor, slow down over time and will eventually wear out.
 The starter is easily reached under the car, and replacement is very simple to DIY.